SkylineCommunications/dataminer-docs/connector-help/connector_help/Slack_Messaging.md

 # Slack Messaging

-This driver can be used to integrate Skyline DataMiner with a **Slack workspace**.
+This connector can be used to integrate Skyline DataMiner with a **Slack workspace**.
 It will communicate with Slack and ensure that the configured list of actions is executed.
-In order to keep this driver as general as possible, these actions are defined in **Automation scripts**.
+In order to keep this connector as general as possible, these actions are defined in **Automation scripts**.

-When commands are sent into a Slack channel, these will be picked up by the element running this driver.
+When commands are sent into a Slack channel, these will be picked up by the element running this connector.
 When the element detects a known command, it will execute the Automation script linked to that command.

 ## About

 **HTTP communication** is used to communicate with the Slack API ([http://api.slack.com](http://api.slack.com/)).
 Two separate connections are made: one connection to the WEB API, and a second (web socket) connection to the RTM API.

-The driver periodically retrieves the list of users and conversations via the WEB API (using polling), while messages that users send in a channel are pushed to the driver via the web socket interface.
+The connector periodically retrieves the list of users and conversations via the WEB API (using polling), while messages that users send in a channel are pushed to the connector via the web socket interface.

 **Access tokens** are used to authenticate on the API.
 Such a token can be obtained from the app configuration webpage.
 For more information, refer to the "Installation and configuration" section below.